Cyb3rPandaH/Tableau-ATTCK/README.md

 - [Spread Sheet - ATTCK Matrix for Enterprise](https://docs.google.com/spreadsheets/d/1voZ_CdlYQHw2jgp-Ses-hW7cH5vZhSoVevBL7PvIXPQ/edit#gid=0)

 ## Understanding the Dashboard
 The minimum unit of analysis for this matrix is the combinations between Platform, Tactics, Techniques, and Data Sources.
-Considering this, the matrix has 1715 registers.
+Considering this, the matrix table has 1715 records.

-**1. Pie Chart (Platform):** This graphic shows us the distribution of the registers by Platform.
-If we consider all the registers: 46% belongs to Windows, 29% belongs to macOS, and 25% belongs to Linux.
+**1. Pie Chart (Platform):** This graphic shows us the distribution of the records by Platform.
+If we consider all the records: 46% belongs to Windows, 29% belongs to macOS, and 25% belongs to Linux.

 **2. Blue Bar Charts (Tactics):** This graphic shows us the following information: Number of Tactics (On Top of the vertical bar chart), Relative Percentage with respect to the Total of Tactics of the selected Platform (Vertical bar chart), and the number of Techniques for each Tactic (Horizontal bar chart).